altid/client/README.md

-# Linux Client for Ubqt
+# Linux Client for Altid

 ** This is pre-alpha, please do not expect anything of this **